 An addition to the south end of the hospital allows expanded physical and occupational therapy services, as well as a clinic space (now used for administrative offices), a new cafeteria, and a three-room conference center.

 Coffey County Hospital Home Health Agency brings professional nursing care, physical therapy, and housekeeping services into patients’ homes.
 The agency is now located in the former clinic building across from the hospital.

-The Meadows in Burlington offers an alternative to nursing home care by catering to those who are no longer able keep up housework, or are simply ready to enjoy retirement without household maintenance.
-Residents maintain their independence, while receiving minimal assistance and enjoying home-cooked, restaurant-style meals each day.
+The Meadows in Burlington offers an alternative to nursing home care by catering to those who are no longer able to keep up housework or are simply ready to enjoy retirement without household maintenance.
+Residents maintain their independence while receiving minimal assistance and enjoying home-cooked, restaurant-style meals each day.

 Tremendous growth leads the Coffey County Hospital Board of Trustees to adopt a new name and organizational structure: Coffey Health System.

 A major expansion to the existing hospital came with the passing of a bond from local community support.
 This expansion almost doubles the square-footage, adding a new emergency department, ambulance bay, EMS living quarters, and remodeling the radiology and laboratory departments.
 The addition also creates a new physician clinic with individual suites for five physicians with an additional suite for the outpatient clinic.

 Coffey Health System acquired the Sunset Manor nursing home in Waverly.

 Coffey County residents approved another addition to the hospital, nearly doubling patient capacity.
 A new patient wing brought an additional twenty beds.
 Two Labor, Delivery, Recovery, Postpartum (LDRP) rooms; a new kitchen, dining and meeting area; and a new outpatient clinic area were also added.